CamPVG: Camera-Controlled Panoramic Video Generation with Epipolar-Aware Diffusion: Introduction

 To address these challenges, we propose CamPVG, the first diffusion-based framework for panoramic video generation guided by precise camera poses.
 Our approach enables the generation of high-quality panoramic videos that maintain consistency with given camera trajectories as shown in Fig.~\ref{fig:teaser}.
+Unlike prior perspective-based geometric methods, our approach is not simply an adaptation of perspective models to panoramic coordinate systems.
 Existing camera pose encoding methods are typically designed for perspective projection camera trajectories and perform poorly on equirectangular panoramic data due to the inherent differences in imaging logic between panoramic and perspective views.
 To achieve effective camera position encoding for panoramic data, we introduce \textbf{panoramic Plücker embedding}, building upon the foundation of traditional Plücker embedding~\cite{CameraCtrl}.
 Our method models the spatial relationship between each pixel in the panoramic image and the camera origin through spherical projection, representing this relationship using Plücker coordinates~\cite{pluck}.
 These spherically projected Plücker coordinates are then injected into the latent space via a pose encoder, providing spatial geometric guidance throughout the panoramic video generation process.
 Furthermore, to enhance consistency across different camera viewpoints, we propose a \textbf{spherical epipolar module} for fine-grained feature aggregation.
 By leveraging the intrinsic properties of equirectangular projection, we calculate the spherical epipolar lines corresponding to each pixel across different viewpoints.
 We then employ spherical epipolar masking with carefully designed sampling strategy along the epipolar line to filter out irrelevant pixel information.
 During the panoramic video generation process, we aggregate valid reference information from different viewpoints using spherical epipolar attention, thereby achieving multi-view consistent panoramic video generation.

-It is important to emphasize that, unlike prior perspective-based geometric methods, our approach is not merely an adaptation from perspective to panoramic coordinate systems.
-Instead, we tackle the novel task of panoramic video generation guided by precise camera poses.
-To address the unique challenges of panoramic geometry, we introduce a tailored panoramic Plücker embedding and a Spherical Epipolar Attention module, both specifically designed to handle the distortions and cross-view consistency issues inherent in panoramas.

 Extensive experiments demonstrate that CamPVG achieves superior performance in camera trajectory consistency, frame realism, and overall video quality.
 Our method significantly surpasses existing camera-controlled video generation approaches in panoramic video generation.
 We believe that CamPVG will make substantial contributions to the field of camera pose-guided panoramic video generation and its downstream applications.
 Our contributions can be summarized as follows: \begin{itemize} \item We propose CamPVG, the first framework for panoramic video generation guided by precise camera poses, enabling the generation of high-quality panoramic videos with consistent camera trajectories. \item We introduce panoramic Plücker embedding, a novel approach for camera position encoding based on panoramic data. \item We present the spherical epipolar module that leverages spherical epipolar constraints to achieve fine-grained feature aggregation, enhancing multi-view consistency and visual fidelity of panoramic videos. \end{itemize}